-When it comes to music festivals, Europe really is king with the widest array of choices, particularly through the summer months when every weekend has at least one great option.
+When it comes to music festivals, Europe really is king with the widest array of choices, particularly through the summer months when every weekend usually has at least one great option.
 From rock to pop, everyone should be able to find a festival that truly gets their pulses racing.
-On this page, we list our Top 10 Music Festivals in Europe.
+On this page, we look at ten of the best music festivals in Europe.

 10 of the Best Music Festivals in Europe